 Second, our analysis of future-oriented divine appeals has stressed that the transition towards a more secular form of future thinking was by no means unidirectional.
 Despite a decline in the formulaic cases, two new types of future-oriented divine appeals grew popular throughout the seventeenth century.
 The solemn confidence statement and the resignation phrase not only gain frequency, they also evolve orthogonal to established mechanisms of linguistic change, indicating that their motivational factors are to be located in social, political or religious changes outside of the language.
 Further confirmed by their solemn character, the emergence of these phrases is in line with the findings of Sommerville’s large-scale study on the secularisation of early modern England, who describes the period as one characterised above all by a qualitative shift from a collective, ritual and cultural experience of religion in the late medieval times to a more solemn and personal attitude towards faith around the turn of the seventeenth century.
-Still, the fact that this shifts are attested in letters indicates that the communal aspect of piety should not be overlooked.
+Still, the fact that these shifts are attested in letters indicates that the communal aspect of piety should not be overlooked.
 Rather than a shift from collective to individual practices, then, the results of this paper testify to a form of piety that remains rooted in a sense of community, albeit intellectually rather than physically due to geographical separation.
 Pre-reformation catholicism was so widespread that virtually anyone had someone to celebrate with nearby, which boosted the popularity of communal ritual celebration.
 When the reformation shattered the religious landscape, the number of denominations rapidly increased, as did the variation in devotional practice and, arguably, the geographical distance between members of the same community, which in turn shifted the emphasis from more physical forms of devotion (e.g. partaking in a procession) to more intellectual variants (e.g. writing).

 Third, the present case study has provided empirical evidence that the "discovery of the future" as open and constructible in the late eighteenth century was not the result of a sudden break with the past, but the outcome of a process that had been simmering below the surface since at least the middle of the sixteenth century, when people ceased to use formulaic divine appeals for aspects of their life that they already had agency in themselves.
 Even if they did not believe (yet) that they had the power to change their futures on the long term, they did feel comfortable enough not to call for divine help for risky aspects of their lives - like travel - that their fifteenth century predecessors had still seen as an action of joint responsibility between themselves and God.